Prevention of Fraud, Waste or Abuse

-This policy applies to all employees, volunteers, attending physician staff, contractors, and vendors of Health Quest (HQ) and its Affiliates: FACS, LLC, Health Quest Medical Practice, P.C., Health Quest Urgent Medical Care Practice, P.C., Hudson Valley Emergency Medicine, PLLC, Hudson Valley Home Care, Inc. (Certified), Hudson Valley Home Care, Inc. (Licensed), Hudson Valley Newborn Physician Services, PLLC, Mid-Hudson Radiation Therapists, Inc., Northern Dutchess Hospital, Northern Dutchess Residential Health Care Facility, Inc. a/k/a.
-Thompson House, Physicians Network, P.C., Putnam Hospital Center, Riverside Physical and Occupational Therapy and Speech Pathology, PLLC d/b/a.
+This policy applies to all employees, volunteers, attending physician staff, contractors, and vendors of Health Quest (HQ) and its Affiliates: FACS, LLC, Health Quest Medical Practice, P.C., Health Quest Urgent Medical Care Practice, P.C., Hudson Valley Emergency Medicine, PLLC, Hudson Valley Home Care, Inc. (Certified), Hudson Valley Home Care, Inc. (Licensed), Hudson Valley Newborn Physician Services, PLLC, Mid-Hudson Radiation Therapists, Inc., Northern Dutchess Hospital, Physicians Network, P.C., Putnam Hospital Center, Riverside Physical and Occupational Therapy and Speech Pathology, PLLC d/b/a.
 Therapy Works, Ulster Radiation Oncology Center, Vassar Brothers Hospital d/b/a Vassar Brothers Medical Center.

 Health Quest is committed to preventing and detecting any fraud, waste, or abuse related to Federal and State health care programs.
 To this end, Health Quest maintains a vigorous compliance program and strives to educate its work-force on fraud and abuse laws, including the importance of submitting accurate claims and reports to the Federal and State governments.
 In furtherance of this policy and to comply with Section 6032 of the Deficit Reduction Act of 2005, Health Quest provides the following information about its policies and procedures and the role of certain Federal and State laws in preventing and detecting fraud, waste and abuse in Federal health care programs.